 Trade, Currency and Why We're Mad at China

-You’d be hard-pressed to read or watch the news without coming across a piece on an impending trade war with China, as collective resentment for the country seems to be climbing.
+You’d be hard-pressed to read or watch the news without coming across a piece on an impending trade war with China, as collective resentment for the country seems to climb.
 It’s not hard to agree that shrinking our deficit couldn’t hurt, but that is really where the consensus ends.
 What the deficit signifies and what has caused it is somewhat controversial.
-Today's post attempts to unveil the backstory on how our relationship with the Asian superpower evolved and what the global implications are.

 It's been no secret that US manufacturing employment has declined.
 Though it was steadily on a downward slope for almost 50 years, the industry's employment was about 17.6 million in 1987 and didn’t get far below 17 million throughout the 1990s.
 By 2010, however, it had plummeted by approximately 5.7 million, leaving just 11.5 million workers.
 Manufacturing accounted for 32% of employment in 1953 compared to just 8.5% around 2016.

 Many say that rapid technological increases are the culprit for job losses as automation makes some jobs obsolete.
 It is certainly true that labor productivity has increased, despite significant employment decline.
 Still, even though technological innovation has taken off, manufacturing output as a percentage of the total US economy decreased from 23% in 1997 to just 18.5% last year in 2016.
 When looking at it from a global scale, it’s easy to see why we point fingers to China.
 The United States’ share of global manufacturing activity declined from 28% in 2002 to 16.5% in 2011, and in 2010, China displaced the United States as the largest manufacturing country.
 Their value added in manufacturing exceeded $3 trillion, compared to $2.2 trillion for the United States that year.